In this post, I am sharing 5 methods for a make ahead Thanksgiving stuffing so that you can save prep time on the big day !

 Alternatively, you can stuff your turkey with it.

 Done.
 You will have saved yourself a lot of chopping and prepping.

 To save even more time, you can cube the bread.
 We always love toasting it in the oven at 250˚F until golden-brown (about 15-25 mins) but you can absolutely omit this step.

-Then, you let is cool down and also freeze the bread in some container or ziplock bag.
+Then, you let it cool down and also freeze the bread in some container or ziplock bag.

-On Thanksgiving day, you assemble the stuffing by combining the onion-celery mixture with the bread, the broth, spices, and nuts, if using.
+On Thanksgiving Day, you assemble the stuffing by combining the onion-celery mixture with the bread, broth, spices, and nuts, if using.
 Either bake it (see above) or stuff your turkey.

 Method Nr.
 3

 For this method you can assembly the entire stuffing; onion-celery mixture, cubed bread, broth, spices, and nuts, if using.
 Then you place this is a freezable container or ziplock bag and freeze it for up to 6 months.